trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 * Ensure that machines have at least 1GB of memory free (or allocated as buffers/cache)
 * Check machine load, using uptime, top, or ps auxf.
 Machines under very high load can drop packages, timeouts may appear.
 Machine load should not exceed 70% in healthy, responsive clusters.
 * Check logs:
    * Modern Linux distributions use Systemd.
 Use `sudo systemctl` and `sudo journalctl` to view services and logs for the machine.
-For systemd reference, refer to [documentation](https://wiki.archlinux.org/index.php/Systemd).
+For *systemd* reference, refer to [documentation](https://wiki.archlinux.org/index.php/Systemd).
    * Some older components still use `/var/log/` directory to store logs.
    * The package integrates an ELK stack, which can be used to browse logs across all nodes, applications, and containers.
-      * TODO provide instructions.
 * Check metrics:
    * Using either TAP web console, or
    * Grafana integrated with TAP.
-It is available via [https://grafana.${PLATFORM_WILDCARD_DNS_NAME}]
+It is available via [https://grafana.${PLATFORM_DNS_NAME}]
 * On Kubernetes nodes:
    * Check pods health, using ``sudo -u tap-admin kubectl get pods`.
 If everything is in a "Running" state, the pods are healthy.
 If not, check unhealthy pods logs using `sudo -u tap-admin kubectl logs $POD_ID`, and for overall status `sudo -u tap-admin kubectl describe $POD_ID`.

 ### Deployment investigation data

-When troubleshooting, in addition to information gathered in *General problem investigation* section above, make sure the following files are available and correct:
+When troubleshooting, in addition to information gathered in *General problem investigation* section above, make sure the following files are available:

-* `tap.config`
-* `tap.config.secrets`
+* `$HOME/tap-configuration/tap.config` (Master Config File you have defined earlier on your machine)
+* `$HOME/tap-configuration/tap.config.secrets` (Master Config File Secrets you have defined earlier on your machine)
+* `$HOME/tap-configuration/tap.inventory.out` (file with TAP cluster inventory automatically generated during infrastructure provissioning)
+* `$HOME/tap-configuration/tap.instance.out` (file with addresses of TAP cluster load balancer(s) to be registered in your DNS operator)
-* `./logs/*.log`
+* `<tap-installation-package-dir>/logs/*.log`

 **Note:** Some configurations files and log files may contain sensitive information, like user credentials.